Did you know that fireplaces can save money for your household? Not only that, but they’re good for the planet, too! Here’s why

-Which Burner is Best for You?
+Which Burner Is Best For You?

-Option #1: Wood
+Option #1: Wood Burning Fireplaces

-One may assume that traditional wood fireplaces are what eco-fireplaces are meant to improve upon, but this isn’t necessarily so.
-Wood from certified, sustainably grown forests releases as little as one-tenth of the particle pollutant emissions that non-certified wood releases when burned.
+You might think traditional wood fireplaces are what eco-fireplaces are meant to improve upon.
+But this isn’t necessarily so.
+Wood from certified, sustainably grown forests releases as little as one-tenth of the particle pollutant emissions than non-certified wood releases when burned.

-Option #2: Wood pellets
+Option #2: Wood Pellet Fireplaces

 Option #3: Natural Gas/Liquid Propane